-The programs of the Delaware Breast Cancer Coalition are designed to educate the community, outreach to under-served communities, connect survivors and honor those living with breast cancer.
+The programs of the Delaware Breast Cancer Coalition are designed to support the needs of breast cancer survivors in our communities, educate local audiences on breast health, outreach to under-served communities, as well as connect local survivors.

 Our Community Outreach and Education can bring information, resources and education to community groups, individuals, corporate and business groups, schools and colleges.
-These outreach programs include our Planting the S.E.E.D.
-Initiative (Survivorship, Education & Early Detection for Women of Color) and our ¡VIDA!™ Latina Breast Health Forums.
+These outreach programs include our ¡VIDA!™ Living a Healthy Lifestyle Health Fairs and breast health presentations.
 We also have special seasonal programs like Black History Month and Hispanic Heritage month.

 Survivor Programs bring education, fun and fellowship to breast cancer survivors, women recently diagnosed with cancer and their families.

 The Breast Cancer Update is our annual symposium featuring local and national speakers on “hot” topics in breast cancer research, treatment, diagnosis, and survivorship.
 Held each spring, this event is offered to the medical community and the general public.

 The Breast Care Assistance Fund is a critical service that DBCC is proud to offer, established to provide emergency funding and support to residents of Delaware undergoing treatment for breast cancer and facing financial barriers.
 The fund offers assistance for basic household bills and living expenses including mortgage/rent, utilities, and childcare, along with transportation, medical expenses, respite care, and survivorship services.
 More than 125 women have received direct financial assistance, totaling almost $200,000 in support.